shakti230/Project2018/README.md

 *Figure 22*

-#### Analysis 4 above - use the describe function to calculate the mean.
+### Analysis 4 above - use the describe function to calculate the mean.

 ## 6 Summary of Investigation

 I downloaded the iris data set to allow me to carry out the following analysis:

 ### Analysis 1 - print out iris data on screen, display without headers and comma separated
 Upon downloading the iris data set I ran the file using python to display the data as comma separated in columns and rows on screen.
 I imported the panda library and ran the command for python to read the file and output the data.
 It also confirmed on the total number of rows and columns - 150 rows x 5 columns.
-I called the data file to open by defining the URL to where the file was saved at the beginning of the code.
+I called the data file to open by defining the absolute URL to where the file was saved at the beginning of the code.

 ### Analysis 2 - Assign column names to the data set using the column function - sepal-length', 'sepal-width', 'petal-length', 'petal-width'.
 I defined the data file name iris_dataset and used the columns function to name all 5 columns in the file.
 The output can be seen in Figure 7.